GG-Haaland/Kanye-Playlist/README.md

 ## GJ Haaland
 # Kanye-Playlist
-For our "Theme Park-Themed" full-stack app, we plan to build a database of major amusement parks in the US, as well as the most popular rollercoasters these parks have to offer.
-The database will be searchable, and have a variety of interative sorting methods to see a few different "Top Ten" lists of the best rollercoasters out there.
+For my full-stack app, I plan to build a database of all of Kanye west albums, as well as every song on each album.
+The database will be searchable, the ability to create a personal playlist.

 ## Backend
 For my database, I plan to build one collection for Albums, and a separate collection for his Songs, which we will link together via a "one-to-many" data structure.